Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

-We next study the stability of the task of simulating the ground state and Gibbs states of $H$.
+\emph{Equilibrium}.
+We next study the stability of the task of simulating the ground state and Gibbs states of $H$, and focus only on understanding the impact of coherent Hamiltonian errors.
 We first consider the problem of measuring $k-$local observables, and their weighted averages, in the ground state.
-We assume that $H$ is gapped i.e.~the energy difference between the ground state and the first excited state is $\geq \Delta$ independent of $n$.
-Furthermore, we also assume that the Hamiltonian remains gapped in the presence of errors i.e.~any Hamiltonian $H'$ such that

-is gapped with gap $\Delta$ --- we refer to such a target Hamiltonian $H$ to be \emph{stably gapped} with gap $\Delta$.
+We assume that $H$ is gapped i.e.~the energy difference between the ground state and the first excited state is larger than an constant $\Delta$ independent of $n$.
+Furthermore, we also assume that the Hamiltonian remains gapped in the presence of errors --- we refer to such a target Hamiltonian $H$ to be \emph{stably gapped}.
 We point out that the stability of the gap in the presence of errors or perturbations has only been shown for certain frustration free models with local topological order \cite{bravyi2010topological, bravyi2011short, michalakis2013stability, cirac2013robustness}, although we posit it as a reasonable physical assumption.
-The stability of this quantum simulation task is a direct consequence of the spectral flow method, or quasi-adiabatic continuation, proposed by Hastings and co-workers \cite{hastings2005quasiadiabatic, bachmann2012automorphic} which shows that map taking ground state of $H$ to the ground state of $H'$ can be well-approximated by a local unitary.
-We thus obtain the following proposition and we include a proof of this in appendix \ref{app:gs}. \begin{proposition} The quantum simulation task of measuring $k$-local observables, or their weighted averages, in the ground state of stably gapped spatially local Hamiltonians is stable with $f(\delta) = O(\delta)$. \end{proposition} We point out, again, that the choice of observables here is crucial to having a stable quantum simulation problem --- even for stably gapped Hamiltonians, non-local observables would in general not yield a stable quantum simulation task.
-A counter-example here would be the unperturbed Hamiltonian $H = \sum_{i=1}^n Z_i$, and a perturbed Hamiltonian $H' = \sum_{i=1}^n Z_i + \delta X_i$.
-It can be seen that both these models are gapped for small $\delta$ --- the gap of $H$ is 2, and gap of $H'$ is $2\sqrt{1 + \delta^2}$.
-However, the non-local observable $O = (\ket{0}\bra{0})^{\otimes n}$, when measured in the ground state of $H$ is 1 and when measured in the ground state of $H'$ evaluates to $(1 + \delta^2)^{-n/2}$ --- thus, at any $\delta > 0$, the error in this observable $\to 1$ as $n \to \infty$ showing that it is unstable in the sense of definition 1.
+The stability of this quantum simulation task is a direct consequence of the spectral flow method developed by Hastings and co-workers \cite{hastings2005quasiadiabatic, bachmann2012automorphic} which shows that there exists a unitary taking the ground state of $H$ to the ground state of $H'$ that is quasi-local.
+We thus obtain the following proposition and we include a proof of this in appendix \ref{app:gs}. \begin{proposition} The quantum simulation task of measuring $k$-local observables, or their weighted averages, in the ground state of stably gapped spatially local Hamiltonians is stable to coherent Hamiltonian errors with $f(\delta) = O(\delta)$. \end{proposition} The choice of observables here is crucial to having a stable quantum simulation task --- it is well understood that even for stably gapped Hamiltonians, non-local observables would not be stable.
+Furthermore, we point out that for the case of Gaussian Fermions and for translationally invariant local observables, the corresponding stability result is less restrictive --- in particular, it does not require even the existence of a gap in the target Hamiltonian.

 We next consider the Gibbs state of $H$ at some temperature $\beta$ independent of $n$, and assume that the Gibbs state has an exponential clustering of correlation \cite{brandao2019finite} i.e.~for any two observables $A$, $B$ separated by distance $l$,